Garciat/java-type-classes/README.md

   up their respective dependency trees.
 - `T witness(Ty<T>)` summons a witness of type `T` or fails with a runtime exception of type `TypeClasses.WitnessResolutionException`.

-There are multiple built-in type classes and types in the `classes` and `types` packages, respectively.
-Their usage is **completely optional**.
-If your code does not refer to any of the types defined there, then witness resolution will not take them into account.
-As mentioned above, the resolution of a witness `C<T>` is completely local to the definitions of `C` and `T`.

 ## Example